Robert Smyth Academy: Comprehensive

 It used to be known as Market Harborough Upper School, being one of the few remaining upper schools in England.

-With around 117 staff and 1109 pupils, it provides a comprehensive education for pupils from Year 7 and then into Key Stage 4 (KS4), for GCSE and Post-16 (A-levels).
+With around 120 staff and 1250 pupils, it provides a comprehensive education for pupils from Year 7 and then into Key Stage 4 (KS4), for GCSE and Post-16 (A-levels).
 It has been awarded both an Investors in People award and an Artsmark Gold award.
 In 2006 a successful application was put forward for the school to become a dual status technology/arts college.
 The catchment area of the school covers Market Harborough and the surrounding villages including Kibworth, Fleckney, Great Glen, King's Norton, Foxton, the Langtons, Gumley, Laughton, Clipston and Lubenham.

 The school converted to academy status in September 2011.

 In September 2017, the Academy became a member of the Tudor Grange Academies Trust (TGAT).
-The Academy went from six 50-minute lessons changing to five 60-minute lessons without bells.

-Houses and forms
+Colleges and forms

-The school consists of four 'houses', Bragg, Logan (formerly Wartnaby), Moseley and Hammond (formerly Pickering).
-The houses are named after historical figures from the town and are mainly in existence for administrative purposes (main school lessons are timetabled by house group and house assemblies are held weekly) but inter-house sports are also popular activities.
-Two Year 12 pupils from each house are nominated by staff annually to become school prefects.
+The school consists of four 'colleges', Bragg, Logan, Moseley and Hammond.
+The houses are named after historical figures from the town.
+This system promotes a sense of belonging and a means for fun and competition.

 Sixth Form

-Post-16, or sixth form as it is commonly known, is housed in the 'Sixth Form Centre', a separate building to the lower school, providing a cafeteria, computer suite and quiet work areas.
+Post-16, or sixth form as it is commonly known, is housed in the 'Sixth Form Centre', a separate building to the lower school, providing a cafeteria on the ground floor with seating, and a computer suite and quiet work areas on the first floor.
 Sixth form lessons are held throughout the school - the Sixth Form Centre has a few classrooms, but the majority of classes are still taught in the main buildings.

 Both sixth form and main school pupils have access to the library, which also contains computers.
 Lower school pupils have a separate canteen.